 Direct Deposit Form

-The Peer Support Program, including the Young Adult Peer Support Program, is a community service operating out of Coast Mental Health’s Resource Centre.
-The program taps into our clients’ lived-experience of mental illness and trains them to use their firsthand understanding of the challenges of recovery to support other clients.
+The Peer Support Program is a community service operating out of Coast Mental Health’s Resource Centre.
+The program taps into people’s lived/living experience of mental health challenges and trains them to use their firsthand understanding of the recovery process to support other clients.

-Coast clients who are ready to share their life experiences can apply for training, which is usually offered twice a year.
-Successful applicants receive 90 hours of class time following by a three-month practicum.
-Following the practicum, trainees are either placed in a position or are able to bid on a variety of job contracts, most of which have a six-month duration.
+Individuals who are ready to share their life experiences can apply for training, which is usually offered twice a year.
+Successful applicants receive 90 hours of class time followed by a 30-hour practicum.
+Graduates of the program are equipped with the skills to apply for a variety of support worker roles.

 The Resource Centre’s Art Room has been serving Coast’s clients since the Centre’s doors opened in 2000.
 It’s a place where clients discover their creative potential while developing new ways of expressing emotions, healing pain and growing their self-esteem and self-awareness.
 Supported by volunteers – including clients and professional artists and art instructors – who give their time, feedback and encouragement clients are able to work in a number of media including paint and sculpture; supplies are provided.